muleina/LA3D/README.md

 - Concerns about privacy and model bias have made it challenging to utilize CV in public.

-- Most of them of the existing AN approaches employ deep learning models that are computationally demanding for real-time edge deployment.
+- Most of the existing AN approaches employ deep learning models that are computationally demanding for real-time edge deployment.

 - In this study, we revisit conventional AN solutions for privacy protection and real-time VAD.